CHEMOUT: CHEMical complexity in star-forming regions of the OUTer Galaxy. V. Chemical composition gradients as a function of the galactocentric radius: Conclusions and outlooks

-The Galactocentric gradients of the abundances indicate how the metallicity of the environment, which scales as well with $R_\text{GC}$, does not affect the formation efficiency of most of the molecules studied, even for so-called prebiotic molecules like formaldehyde.
+The galactocentric gradients of the abundances indicate how the metallicity of the environment, which scales as effectively with $R_\text{GC}$, does not affect the formation efficiency of most of the molecules studied, even for so-called prebiotic molecules such as formaldehyde.
 Metallicity appears to act mostly as a scaling factor for the molecular abundances relative to the elemental ones.
-The role of metallicity in the efficiency of molecule formation may become evident when studying molecules more complex than methanol, and/or it could be hidden by other environmental factors, such as the radiation field, gas temperature, or cosmic ionization rate, which may counterbalance its effect.
-These results confirm (after the previous papers of the CHEMOUT series) that the presence of organic molecules and tracers of protostellar activity is ubiquitous in the low metallicity environment of the OG.\\
+The role of metallicity in the efficiency of molecule formation may become evident when studying molecules more complex than methanol, and/or it could be hidden by other environmental factors such as the radiation field, gas temperature, or cosmic ionization rate, which may counterbalance its effect.
+These results confirm (after the previous papers of the CHEMOUT series) that the presence of organic molecules and tracers of protostellar activity is ubiquitous in the low-metallicity environment of the OG.\\

 The next step for the CHEMOUT project is to infer a more precise kinetic temperature of the sources to better estimate the column densities from the line analysis.
-Determining this parameter will also help to reduce the space parameters on a chemical modeling analysis \citep[e.g., using UCLCHEM;][]{holdship2017uclchem}, which is crucial to infer the environmental differences of the star-forming regions in the different areas of the Galaxy, and understand which are the parameters driving the chemistry \citep{vermarien2025understanding}.
-The comparison between high-resolution observations and chemical models is crucial to disentangle the several contributions to these formation processes.
+Determining this parameter will also help to reduce the space parameters on a chemical modeling analysis \citep[e.g., using UCLCHEM;][]{holdship2017uclchem}, which is crucial to inferring the environmental differences of the star-forming regions in the different areas of the Galaxy and understanding the parameters driving the chemistry \citep{vermarien2025understanding}.
+The comparison between high-resolution observations and chemical models is crucial to disentangling the several contributions to these formation processes.

 It is furthermore crucial to enhance the statistics acquired as much as we can.
-In fact, given the scarcity of star-forming regions in the extreme OG, the data we have for $R_\text{GC}\gtrsim20$~kpc have an important weight on the overall trends.
-Increasing the observed sample is essential to constrain the gradients obtained and to secure more precise results over the ongoing chemistry in this region of the Milky Way.
+In fact, given the scarcity of star-forming regions in the extreme OG, the data we have for $R_\text{GC}\gtrsim20$~kpc weigh significantly on the overall trends.
+Increasing the observed sample is essential to constraining the gradients obtained and securing more precise results over the ongoing chemistry in this region of the Milky Way.

 \begin{appendix}